 February is a time when matters of the heart are top of mind.
-But before you give your heart to someone else, you might want to make sure it’s healthy.
+Maybe that’s why February was designated Heart Health Month.

 While you might think you’re too young to have to worry about keeping your cardiovascular system healthy, research shows it is never too early to protect your heart.

 The health problems that can lead to heart disease—high blood pressure and high cholesterol—are being seen in young adults more frequently, according to the U.S. Centers for Disease Control and Prevention.

 The good news is that lifestyle choices, including your diet, can put you on the path to protecting your heart.
 Here are some simple tips.

 Heart health tip #1: Move your body more

 At least 150 minutes a week of moderate-intensity physical exercise is recommended to keep your heart healthy.
 But you don’t have to take up long-distance running to make a difference.
 Simply going for a daily walk at a brisk pace will help protect your heart, too.

 And it’s OK to start small.
 Instead of plopping on the couch for that afternoon break, take a stroll around the block.
 Chances are more than just your heart will benefit from the fresh air, vitamin D and exposure to the great outdoors.

 It’s shocking we still have to say this, but here we are: You shouldn’t smoke.
 Smoking damages blood vessels, which can lead to heart disease.